 - Foster unparalleled professionalism and team-based care by maintaining an interdisciplinary environment of inclusion, equity, integrity, diversity and respect.

-The Hospice and Palliative Medicine Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and fulfills the requirements for fellowship training in hospice and palliative medicine as outlined by the American Board of Medical Specialties and the ACGME's Family Medicine Residency Review Committee.
+The Hospice and Palliative Medicine Fellowship is accredited by the Accreditation Council for Graduate Medical Education (ACGME) and fulfills the requirements for fellowship training in hospice and palliative medicine as outlined by the American Board of Medical Specialties and the ACGME's Residency Review Committee for Family Medicine.

-Fellows who complete the fellowship successfully will be board eligible to sit for the hospice and palliative medicine board exam through the American Board of Medical Specialties.
+After successfully completing the program, you are eligible to take the hospice and palliative medicine board exam through the American Board of Medical Specialties.

-The Hospice and Palliative Medicine Fellowship at Mayo Clinic's campus in Rochester was established in 2007 and accepted its first fellow in 2008.
-Since 2008, we have grown to our current size of accepting three fellows each year.
+The Hospice and Palliative Medicine Fellowship at Mayo Clinic's campus in Rochester, Minnesota, was established in 2007 and accepted its first fellow in 2008.
+Since 2008, we have grown to our current size of accepting three trainees each year.